WSUCptSCapstone-Fall2022Spring2023/wsulibraries-accessibilityapps/README.md

 single document, but that of an entire repository, to make the entire WSU research exchange\
 significantly more accessible to all.

-### One-sentence description of the project

-To create software that can transform documents in W3C accessible documents.
+### To create software that can transform documents in W3C accessible documents, allowing those with various disabilities equitable access to information.

-### Additional information about the project

-In our quest to bring more accessibility to the WSU research exchange, we have landed\
-on a few key accessibility features to focus on, at least at the start, which can be expanded to\
-other things as our project progresses.
-These initial features include document metadata, color\
-contrast, tagging, alternative text for images, and reading order.
-Our desire is to create a fully\
-automated system of taking pdf documents and converting them into these more accessible\
+### In our quest to bring more accessibility to the WSU research exchange, we have landed on a few key accessibility features to focus on, at least at the start, which can be expanded to other things as our project progresses.
+These initial features include document metadata, color contrast, tagging, alternative text for images, and reading order.
+Our desire is to create a fully automated system of taking pdf documents and converting them into these more accessible versions.
-versions.

 ## Installation

-N/A
+To use this application, clone the repo and run main.py (or terminal_application.py)

 ### Prerequisites

-None
+* Latest Version of Python
+* Pip install all modules through requirements.txt

 ### Add-ons

-None
+No Add ons.

 ### Installation Steps

-None
+* Clone repo
+* Pip install -r requirements

 ## Functionality

-None
+* Run terminal_application.py to run CLI
+* (Terminal Option) Open a PDF for accessibility processing
+* (Terminal Option) Run accessibility pipeline
+* (Terminal Option) Export and download transformed document

 ## Known Problems

-No known problems.
+Many pipeline accessibility transformations are not operational at this time.
+Importer and Exporter functionality is still WIP.

 ## Contributing

-Please follow the steps below if you wish to contribute to our project.
+TODO: Leave the steps below if you want others to contribute to your project.

 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`